False Statements and Fraudulent Debt Collection

 of your receipt of this notice, you notify us that you dispute the validity of

-this debt, it will be assumed to be correct.
+this debt, it will be assumed to be valid by this office.
 If you notify this office within

 thirty days that you dispute the validity of the debt, we will obtain